despolov/f1-stats/README.md

 ## TODO

-- add query params per route for the selected year and race in Practice route
-- add query params per route for the selected year and race in Tyres route
 - add a route with all of the stints a drive made with a link from the Tyres route
 - add tests - and most importantly tests of the aggregated lap time logic